undeadpixel/reinvent-scaffold-decorator/README.md

 The scripts and folders are the following:

 1) Python files in the main folder are all scripts.
 Run them with `-h` for usage information.
-2) `./training_sets` folder: The two molecular sets used in the manuscript, already filtered and the data augmented versions.
+2) `./training_sets` folder: The two molecular sets used in the manuscript, separated between training and validations sets.
 3) `./trained_models` folder: One already trained model for both the DRD2 and ChEMBL models.

 Requirements